Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC12326686/

-• Intervention: Various LLLT dosages.
+• Intervention: Various dosing protocols for LLLT.

-• Main findings:
+• Key findings:

-• Improved function
+• Improved joint function

-• Type: Systematic review & meta-analysis (2019).
+• Study type: Systematic review and meta-analysis (2019).

 6. Lourinho I., et al. LLLT in adults with rheumatoid arthritis — systematic review & meta-analysis (2023)